Delhi Joyceans – The Delhi Walla’s Speech on Bloomsday, 2022, at the Irish Ambassador’s Residence, Sardar Patel Marg

 [Text and photos by Mayank Austen Soofi]

-Dear friends, whether we are “Stately and plump” or not, whether we are Dubliners or not, Happy Bloomsday to us all!
+Dear friends, whether we are “Stately, plump” or not, whether we are Dubliners or not, Happy Bloomsday to us all!

 First things first.
-Happy Birthday Milli Bloom.
+Happy Birthday Milly Bloom.
 But, you know, I was surprised that yesterday it was me and only one other person in this big wide Internet who tweeted a birthday greeting to Milly.

 But of course we all who she is.
 We all read Ulysses, right?